 All LLCs doing business in Mississippi must file an annual report once every calendar year with the Mississippi Secretary of State.
 The report can be filed any time on or after January 1st of each calendar year and is due by April 15th of that year.

-Mississippi LLCs can file the report online.
+Mississippi LLCs must file the report online.
 You must have a state-issued Business ID Number to file the report.
 You can find the ID number by doing a business name search on the Secretary of State business name database.
 There is no filing fee for Mississippi LLCs.
 The filing fee for foreign LLCs is $250.